Adopt a rescued horse, pony or donkey

 Choosing to adopt an abused or neglected equine not only gives an animal a second chance at a happier life – it also frees up critical space at our rescue centre, allowing us to save other needy horses, ponies and donkeys.

-If you are considering adoption, please read carefully through the information below before applying.
+If you are considering adoption, please read carefully through ALL of the information below before applying.
 (Please also note that all applications must be made in English.)

 Things to consider before committing to adoption